-The carotenoids market is expected to grow at a CAGR of XX% from 2016 to 2020.
-This market is valued at USD XX million in 2016 and is projected to reach a value of USD XX million by 2021.
+The global carotenoids market is expected to grow at a CAGR of XX% from 2017 to 2022.
+This market is valued at USD XX million in 2016 and is projected to reach a value of USD XX million by 2022.

-There are over 600 carotenoids, which are found in natural sources, but only a few can be commercially synthesized for human or animal use.
 Carotenoids are normally found in microorganisms, algae, and higher plants as well as some animal species.
 They provide bright yellow, red and orange color and protect these species from the harmful effects of light, air, and sensitizer pigments.
 Carotenoids are majorly used as food coloring agents, however, with the advancements in biotechnology, and recombinant DNA technology, the extraction of the carotenoids is more commercially viable now than before.
 This has led to an increase in the production of carotenoid-based products.
-Even the consumers are more informed about health benefits of carotenoid-based supplements and fortified foods.
+The consumers are more informed about health benefits of carotenoid-based supplements and fortified foods.
 They are inclined to use them as a preventive measure against ailments like arthritis, diabetes, heart disease, obesity, cancer, cataracts, macular degeneration, and skin damage.

 Although there are hundreds of carotenoids, only a few are used for commercial purposes.
 Carotenoids market had grown significantly in the past few years due to its increasing end-use applications in animal feed, dietary supplements, pharmaceuticals, food and beverages, cosmetics, etc.